About the university

 Our history

-We’ve been delivering education at our main Wrexham campus since 1887, when we were known as the Wrexham School of Science and Art.
+We’ve been teaching students at our main Wrexham campus since 1887, when we were known as the Wrexham School of Science and Art.
 We first started offering degrees in 1924 but we've come a long way since then.

-We became Denbighsire Technical Institute in 1927, moving to Regent Street, now home to our creative arts courses.
-As the Institute and demand for courses grew, the development of what is now our main Plas Coch campus began and the Denbighshire Technical College was born in 1939.
+We became the Denbighshire Technical Institute in 1927 and moved to Regent Street, which is now home to our arts and design courses.
+As the Institute grew, the development of what is now our main Plas Coch campus began, and following the completion of developments in 1939, the Denbighshire Technical College was born.

 It soon became necessary to merge the three main colleges of the County of Clwyd: Denbighshire Technical College, Cartrefle Teacher Training College (situated at the other end of Wrexham) and Kelsterton College in Connah's Quay near Chester.